Roti (2017 film)

 Roti is a 2017 Nigerian film which was directed and written by Kunle Afolayan.

 Plot

 Diane and Kabir who are a married couple lose their 10-year-old son Roti to heart disease.
-Diane who was the mother was in a lot of grief, she later saw a boy who she believes was her son, she became happy again but she was told that Juwon is not Roti's reincarnation, so she has to let go.
+Diane who was in a lot of grief, later saw a boy who she believed was her son.
+She became happy again but was told that Juwon is not Roti's reincarnation, so she has to let go.